CanGuv/DAW-Project/README.md

 ## Description
 This is a web application I created for my 'Databases and the web' module.
-It is an application created primarily using Node.js and MySQL - it a fitness and health tracking application, where users can log their workouts and exercises, set goals and retrieve nutritional information on food.
+It is an application created primarily using Node.js and MySQL - it is a fitness and health tracking application, where users can log their workouts and exercises, set goals and retrieve nutritional information on food.

 ## Features
 - User registration and authentication.